INTENS-FI/intens/rest-api.md

   maybe 409 Conflict or 503 Service unavailable) or waits.
 - Accessing results of failed computations returns 404 or maybe 410 Gone.

+##### `jobs/`*id*`/files/`*path*

+- Retrieve a file from the working directory of a job (for debugging).
+  The file is sent as is.
+MIME type may be guessed or something generic.
+- It is not specified what happens if path refers to a directory (is empty or ends in a slash).
+The server may produce a HTML directory listing to facilitate access with a regular web browser.
+- These URLs may redirect to a location that the server associates with static files.
+The static files may be served by a differnent server that is more efficient with them.

 ##### `jobs/`*id*`/dir/`*path*

 - List the working directory of a job (if path is empty) or a subdirectory.
 Returns a list of [name, type] pairs, where type is "-" for a regular file, "d" for a directory, "l" for a symlink and "?" for unknown.
-- The file API is experimental, even more so than the rest.

-##### `jobs/`*id*`/file/`*path*

-- Retrieve a file from the working directory of job (for debugging).
-  The file is sent as is.
-MIME type may be guessed or something generic.
-This is for regular files, so path cannot be empty;
-  for directories, see above.
-- The file API is experimental, even more so than the rest.
+- This API is experimental, even more so than the rest.

 ## Types & such